Ketamine Infusion Therapy Treatment Considerations

 Considerations for Candidate Eligibility

 Currently, there are limited empirically established recommendations for the use of ketamine treatment in psychiatric disorders.
-Therefore, the selection of appropriate candidates for ketamine treatment requires careful consideration regarding the risks and benefits of the treatment in context of the individual’s severity of depression, duration of current episode, previous treatment history, and urgency for treatment.
+Therefore, the selection of appropriate candidates for ketamine treatment requires careful consideration regarding the risks and benefits of the treatment in the context of the individual’s severity of depression and/or suicidality, duration of current episode, previous treatment history, and urgency for treatment.4

-- Intravenous (IV) ketamine therapy should not be considered for the initial treatment for psychiatric disorders or chronic pain management.
+- Intravenous (IV) ketamine therapy should not be considered for the initial treatment of psychiatric disorders or chronic pain management.

 - Ketamine therapy should only be considered after failure of standard treatment: